vintage elements elements really make this outdoor table pop!

-Here is my kale and lemon centrepiece.
+Here is my fresh kale and lemon centrepiece.
 The ideas are endless on what items you can use from the refrigerator.

 Plastic cutlery is fine to use for the outdoors but I prefer my regular flatware.

 A nice bottle of rose in the champagne bucket is the perfect touch but for this lunch we opted for Perrier instead, with lemon of course.
-The green bottle matched perfectly with the kale centrepiece.
+The green bottle matched perfectly with the green kale centrepiece.

 Baked goods and breads are easy to take outdoors but why not bring them out in a wicker tray with a net.
 I snagged this one up from Home Sense.

-It’s nice to have some light blankets on hand.
+It’s nice to have some light cozy blankets on hand.
 I love using Turkish towels for light blankets.